-With more than sixty beaches to choose from, it is no wonder Costa Dorada is a popular destination for sun-seekers.
+With more than sixty beaches to choose from, it's no wonder sun-seekers love holidays in Costa Dorada.
 All along the golden coast, visitors will be spoilt for choice with beautiful beaches, many with Blue Flag awards for cleanliness.
 From long ribbons of glistening sand, to more intimate rocky coves and pristine waters, beaches are without doubt one of the most celebrated features of this part of Spain.

 The beaches of Salou and its surrounding towns are extremely popular thanks to their family-friendly shallow waters and palm-lined promenades offering an assortment of cafes, ice-cream parlours, restaurants and souvenir shops.
 There are also plenty of opportunities to enjoy water sports in these busier resorts.
 Further south, the beaches are less commercialised, offering quiet, unspoilt coves and wonderful fishing harbours.